This is the second time I’m going to start a post out like this but…

 I’ve seen a lot of people say they want to monetize eventually, but right now they can’t afford to use x tool.
 Or they say their blog isn’t making them any money yet so they need to scale back what they’re spending on it.

 If you monetize your site from day one, you can avoid this headache altogether.
 Even if you only make $20 per month, that could cover your hosting fees.
 Or you could take that $20 and reinvest it in tools that will help you grow your blog, like Tailwind, SmarterQueue, or CoSchedule.
 Save up enough and that course you’ve been itching to buy is suddenly affordable.

 Also, growing you blog to 10,000 visitors might be more than your hosting can handle at the cheapest plan (which let’s be honest, most people go for).
 Upgrading your site to handle that is going to take more money anyway.
 Better if that money comes from those 28,500 visitors you had previously, right?

-Making those first few dollars are gonna release SO MANY endorphins
+Making those first few dollars is gonna feel SO GOOD

 No, you won’t be making thousands per month right away.
 BUT WHO CARES, YOU JUST MADE 50 CENTS FROM ADS THIS WEEK, WOOOOOO!!!!

 The rush behind making your first dollar is awesome!
 Every time someone contacts you for a sponsored post is AWESOME!
 Getting your first payout is AMAZING!
 Selling your first self-made products is OMG WOW!